-- Go to the University homepage: www.stmarytx.edu - Scroll to the bottom of the page and locate the "Gateway" link located under the Important Links section. - Login to Gateway with your St. Mary's University username and password. - After login, locate the Launchpad and click Key Applications.

-- Under the Key Applications, select "Campus Alerts" - Sign in with your St. Mary's University Email (user name) and password on this screen (You may have to register if this has not been done previously). - Upon opening the page, Select USER and input your correct information. - Select and test that your information is correctly added.
+- Go to the University homepage: www.stmarytx.edu - Scroll to the bottom of the page and locate the "Gateway" link located at bottom of the page on the lefthand side. - Login to Gateway with your St. Mary's University username and password. - After login, locate the Applications file. - Under Applications, select "Campus Alerts" - Sign in with your St. Mary's University Email (user name) and password on this screen (You may have to register if this has not been done previously). - Upon opening the page, Select USER and input your correct information. - Select and test that your information is correctly added.